tristanmontoya/GHOST/README.md

 ## Usage

-The basic usage of GHOST is demonstrated in the included Jupyter notebook `notebooks/example_usage.ipynb`, in which the linear advection equation is solved on a periodic square domain with a sinusoidal initial condition.
+The basic usage of GHOST is demonstrated in the Jupyter notebooks provided in the `examples` directory, in which the periodic linear advection equation is solved in one and two dimensions.
 The Jupyter notebooks used for the computations in the referenced manuscript are also provided (see `notebooks/advection_driver.ipynb` and `notebooks/euler_driver.ipynb`).

 ## Dependencies